What is PSYCHEDELIC INTEGRATION SUPPORT?

 The leading or supporting facilitator(s) of the session(s) have severely overstepped their boundaries, making you feel unsafe and unsupported.

-Amongst many other related circumstances with different degrees of complexity and intensity.
+Among many other related circumstances with different degrees of complexity and intensity.

 If you're still feeling unsure about reaching out, I trust that something significant has guided you here.